rust-lang/rust/src/doc/trpl/hello-cargo.md

 Note that since we're creating an executable, we used `main.rs`.
 If we want to make a library instead, we should use `lib.rs`.
-This convention is required for Cargo to successfully compile our projects.
+This convention is required for Cargo to successfully compile our projects, but it can be overridden if we wish.
 Custom file locations for the entry point can be specified with a [`[[lib]]` or `[[bin]]`][crates-custom] key in the TOML file described below.